Regenerative Medicine at Sirius Veterinary Orthopedic Center in Omaha

 If you've been referred to us by your primary veterinarian, know that your pet will be in good hands.
 We work with you to determine the best course of treatment depending on your animal's needs, and do everything in our power to make the experience as stress-free as possible for both you and your animal companion.

 If our team decides that regenerative medicine may be an appropriate therapy for your pet, expect our staff to thoroughly review with you all the necessary steps, including how to prepare your animal before and take care of your animal after the surgical procedure.
-We'll give you a heads up on things to look out for during your animal's recovery period, and when you should start seeing results.
-We'll also consult with your primary veterinarian to ensure good continuation of care for your animal.
+We will explain what signs and symptoms to look out for during your pet's recovery period, and when you should start seeing results.
+We will also maintain constant communication with your primary veterinarian to ensure continued care for your pet.

-Contact our Local Veterinarian in Omaha for More Information Today!
+Contact The sirius Vet Team for More Information Today!

 Wondering if your pet's life could be positively impacted by regenerative medicine?
 Consult with our orthopedic vet today by calling 402-934-1332 to learn more!